seungwoochoe/dictionanki/README.md

 # MacOS Dictionary.app retriever

+Make your English flashcard in a fast and convinient way from macOS system dictionary ⚡️

-This code will get input from "Get Definition of Word" action in *Automator* and process it to be more readable and compact.
+This code can process plain text that automator "Get Definition of Word" action retrieves from *New Oxford American Dictionary (English (US))*.
-There are several options that you can adjust via changing variable values placed on top of the code.
-You can integrate this code to make your own Automator Quick Action which retrieves definition from Dictionary.app.

 ## What this code can do
-- Prune unnecessary data from text.
+- Prune extra data from text.
-- Format definition to make it easy to import to vocabulary flashcard services like *Anki* or *Quizlet*.
+- Format definition to make it readable.
+- Modify text easy to import to vocabulary flashcard services like *Anki*.
 - Hide original words from example sentences.

 ## Quick Action example